Connect with us

 found misdemeanors are technical violations.
 Court records list examples of at least seven people for whom the board revoked parole for committing DUIs, simple assaults and other misdemeanors that it ordered to serve 90 days in a technical violation center.

-However, the Parole Board found multiple reasons to release him, a good prison record, community support, participation in rehabilitative programs and recommendation by prison officials, according to court records.
+However, the Parole Board found multiple reasons to release him, including a good prison record, community support, participation in rehabilitative programs and recommendation by prison officials, according to court records.

 Williams received five votes for parole from current members Belk, James Cooper, Julia Norman and Marlow Stewart and former member Anthony Smith, who resigned in May 2023 ahead of Williams’ release, according to Williams’ parole action sheet in court records.